WilliamNguy/Cart315/Journal.md

 After completing the dice tutorials, I realized that focusing on one mechanic at a time makes the project feel less overwhelming.
 Sometimes thinking about the whole project could be alot.
 If I could just single out each part at a time and take it one step at a time it would make the journey more easy and enjoyable.

 Took a break from unity and turned to Blender to create some assets.
 I saw tht you can easily bring Blender files into unity to used as assets so I was excited to create some models.
 I currently have a class on Blender so I wanted to put my knowledge to the test.
 I created a board with the Fish, Prawn, Crab images.
 I also made the three dices with the six different images on each faces.

+## Week 9-10

+### Overview

+Got really sick...

+After struggling with my Vietnamese dice game, I decided to change completely the scope of the game.
+Since I could barely sleep at night due to the pain, I took a lot of naps during the day.
+And suddenly I had this idea.
+Its a simple game but I realized how everytime I thought about a game, my first thought always goes back to the first time i discovered gaming.
+I was 6 years old when my dad came home and decided that I would get a gift that day.
+It was a DS zelda edition.
+So my first game was _Zelda: Phantom Hourglass_.
+The top down view was one of the most stand out feature for me.
+I was always used to playing 2d web browser games.
+And I think its because of zelda that I got this idea for a my game.
+A top down view game about a food deliver guy having to deliver to various locations throughout the city.
+But he picked up this job during the great Covid times.
+And he can only work late due to school.
+So he has to sneak out and deliver food without being caught by anyone, especially not by the authorities because of the curfew.
+I couldn't do much during the whole of this last week.
+So I will be doing much more this week.